What are Equity Derivatives?

 It provides the right to the buyer to purchase or sell the underlying equity at a predetermined price on a predetermined rate.
 The exposure in options is limited to the cost of an option as it is not obligatory to execute the contract on maturity.

 #3 – Warrants

-Like options, warrants also gives a right to purchase or sell a stock at trained date and rate.
+Like options, warrants also give a right to purchase or sell a stock at a trained date and rate.
 Warrants are issued by companies and not the third party.

 #4 – Swaps

 These are the contract between two parties to exchange the financial obligation in the derivative contract.